 Access: Sawley Abbey is owned by English Heritage and is a free site to visit, open during daylight hours, every day.

-Parking: This is available on the road that runs alongside the abbey.
+Parking: This is available on the road that runs alongside the abbey, or park in the village hall car park.